 The message is clear—God’s Word did not return to him void.
 Paul’s strategy was to use God’s Word in the cities he visited to prove Jesus was the Christ.
 The results in all three locations were that many came to believe that Jesus was the Christ (Acts 17:4, 11, 32).

-One of the smallest books of the Bible, Jude has only one chapter, but that single chapter is packed with encouragement for our discussion of the way in which the Bible teaches Christians to defend their beliefs.
+One of the smallest books of the Bible, Jude has only one chapter.
+In this chapter, Jude packs encouragement for Christians who want to defend their beliefs.

 Jude 3 is probably one of the most quoted verses in the Bible, alongside 1 Peter 3:15, concerning apologetics.
 The second clause of the verse reads, “… I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints.”

 The word “contend” simply means to spend considerable energy on behalf of something.
-In the context of the letter, Jude is telling his readers, and us, to spend considerable energy defending Christianity against false teachers.
+In the context of the letter, Jude tells readers to use considerable energy defending Christianity against false teachers.

 Interestingly, Jude starts his apologetics course with a quick reminder of a few stories from the Old Testament.
-He then moves to why the false teachers are false teachers: they do not understand God’s Word and they reason like animals because they are not grounded in God’s Word.
+He tells them they are false teachers because they do not understand God’s Word.
+Jude says they reason like animals because they are not grounded in God’s Word.

-Look now at verse 17: “But you, beloved, out to remember the words that were spoken beforehand by the apostles of our Lord Jesus Christ.”
+Look now at Jude 1:17.
 Jude points those who are contending for the faith back to the words of the first band of followers of Christ.
 He points them back to Scripture for answers.

-Again, the message is clear: God’s Word is powerful enough to convict unbelievers and to remind believers to look to him and his Word for all things in faith and practice.
+God’s Word is powerful enough to convict unbelievers and to remind believers to look to him all things.

 In the end, what is the best way to defend your faith as a Christian?
 Use God’s Word.
 Do you need a Ph.D. to do so?
 Absolutely not!
 You need the words of the very Creator of the universe.
 When God spoke in Genesis, the universe was created from nothing.
-As God speaks through his Word and the Holy Spirit moves, the unbelieving heart can be changed from stone to flesh (Ezekiel 11:19) and the unbeliever can be moved from death to life (John 5:24).
+As God speaks through his Word, the unbelieving heart can be changed from stone to flesh (Ezekiel 11:19).
+This means the unbeliever can be moved from death to life (John 5:24).

 Trust God and his Word.
 Study the Bible; memorize passages; pray through sections of text.
-God will use it to give you the ability to defend your faith, both internally with your own questions and externally with questions from others.
+God will use it to give you the ability to defend your faith.
+Whether both internally with your own questions and externally with questions from others.